tjonesdev-learning/react-redux/seasons/README.md

 # **SEASONS APP**

 An app that renders a seasonal message depending on whether the user's location is currently experiencing Summer or Winter.
 Handles blocked location requests and loading message as well.
-The below screenshot represents the app as it was created for this Udemy project.
+The below screenshots represents the app as it was created for this Udemy project.

 <p align="center">
   <img src="../projects/SeasonsScreenshot_Summer.png" alt="Original Seasons App Summer Screenshot" />